-2.11 Hold Harmless.
+2.8 Hold Harmless.

-The Association shall promptly refund to the County any amounts paid to the Association in error under this Section.
-The Association expressly agrees to indemnify and hold the County, its officers, agents and employees harmless from any and all claims, demands, costs (including any costs incurred by the County in defense of a lawsuit), attorney's fees, expenses, damages or other monetary losses arising out of or in any way connected with the administration of the Maintenance of Membership provision.
+The Association shall refund to the County any amounts paid to the Association in error under this Section within 30 days' notice from the County of error.
+The Association agrees to indemnify and hold the County, its officers, agents and employees harmless from any and all claims, demands, costs (including any costs incurred by the County in defense of a lawsuit), attorney's fees, expenses, damages or other monetary losses arising out of or in any way connected with the administration of the Maintenance of Membership provision.
 This hold harmless and indemnity agreement shall include but not be limited to legal actions of any sort or nature against the County based upon or related to this Section, including but not limited to actions by employees or former employees.

-2.12 Duty of Fair Representation.
+2.9 Duty of Fair Representation.

-The Association shall accord fair representation in all matters to all employees in the unit without regard to whether the particular employee is a member of the Association.
-The duty of fair representation shall include but not be limited to all matters related to collective bargaining, discipline, contract administration and grievance processing.
+The Association shall accord fair representation in all matters to all employees in the unit who are members of the Association.
+The duty of fair representation to employees who are not members of the Association is limited to the negotiation of the wages, hours, and terms and conditions of employment, or as otherwise required by law.

-2.13 Change of Law.
+2.10 Change of Law.